Laser procedures for Glaucoma

 All glaucoma surgery procedures are designed to accomplish one of two basic results: decrease the production of intraocular fluid or increase the outflow of this same fluid.

-Mackey Vision Center has a laser in the office to perform this laser procedure and has performed hundreds.
+Mackey Vision Center North has a laser in house with the ability to perform this laser procedure and has performed hundreds for patients.
 Please contact Dr. Ben Mackey for more information regarding laser surgery for glaucoma.

 If you have glaucoma and hate using eye drops, call for an appointment to discuss this new procedure.
 Dr. Ben Mackey was the first surgeon in the area to perform this revolutionary new procedure for glaucoma.
 Read more about canaloplasty here.